• WORK

 photographer: c. palma

 The project explores the possibility of anti-monumentality for a contemporary palace.
-The typical program used in a wealthy suburban residence is here used as a pretext to explore three main themes: the precinct, intimacy and the promenade architecturale.
+The typical program used in a wealthy suburban residence is here used as a pretext to explore three main themes: the precinct, intimacy, and the promenade architecturale.
 These themes, when combined, will result in a small house whose real dimensions will only be revealed by moving through a route across a polycentric space in time.
 A large vaulted cover retains and stabilizes the dynamic space of the house in the dining and living rooms.

 BEEHIVE OFFICES